The next best thing to a practice merger then is to purchase an existing practice in another area and operate it as a satellite office.

 Describing the benefits of AFTCO’s programs for the first time to a dentist is always a fun experience for an AFTCO analyst because the doctor begins to see that there is light at the end of the tunnel, and it is not a train!
 We offer programs that provide real freedom and quality of life to doctors who have spent most of their lives in the extremely labor-intensive business of dentistry.

-The old adage that “cash is king” certainly holds true in this global financial crisis that we are in today.
-The terms “the only certainty is uncertainty” and “the only consistency is inconsistency” only makes things all the more difficult to sort things out and try to plan for your financial future.
+The adage that “cash is king” certainly holds true in this global financial crisis that we are in today.
+The terms “the only certainty is uncertainty” and “the only consistency is inconsistency” only makes things all the harder to sort out and try to plan for your financial future.